|Carolina Herrera, Spring 2016.|

 I was invited so I watched and listened.
 Pantone says people are seeking:

 Except for the mindfulness, which until now I assumed was paying attention when driving a car, the rest is old news.
 The human quest.

 But I cringed when I heard Pantone's next thoughts.

 "...welcoming colors that

 are becoming more prominent."

 This was the day after San Bernadino mass shooting.

 Selling color as psychologically fulfilling a yearning for reassurance and security one day after terrorists commit mass murder is scaling the heights of corporate poor taste.

-I've been waiting to publish this post thinking my opinion might soften but I cannot help remembering that Paris was only three weeks in the past at the time of the broadcast.
+I've been waiting to publish this post thinking my opinion might soften but I cannot help remembering that the Paris tragedy was only three weeks in the past at the time of the broadcast.